lsst/templates/project_templates/test_report/README.md

 **Test report template, formatted LaTeX (lsstdoc class), and compatible with [docsteady](https://github.com/lsst-dm/docsteady).**

 Use this template to seed a GitHub repository for generating a test report that's built by GitHub Actions and published with LSST the Docs.
-Use [docsteady](https://github.com/lsst-dm/docsteady) to replace the stub tex file with test report content.
+Use [docsteady](https://github.com/lsst-dm/docsteady) to replace the stub tex file with test report content from Jira.

 Before using this template, the report's handle must be reserved in DocuShare.